EfC in the News

 Teacher Andrew Hauner

 Our Evolving Ethics class provides a supportive space where teens develop good decision-making skills, caring relationships, and social responsibility.
 At our weekly meetings young teens experience belonging and community in a welcoming, action-oriented, and judgment-free environment.
 Through service-learning projects, visits from local artists and non-profit organizations, our group will explore how to be effective initiators and organizers of social change.
-Students will have opportunities to share their work and their evolving understanding
+Students will have opportunities to share their work and their evolving understanding about what one needs to do to lead a meaningful life.
+Graduates can join the YES Program (Youth of Ethical) that is part of a national group of kids involved in Ethical Culture.

 Have any questions for us?
 Please send us a message and we will get back to you right away.: